 Co-travellers and crew members who had reported direct body contact , i.e. direct contact with the bodily fluids, or with objects likely to have been contaminated with such fluids, or with the skin of the index case should be traced.
 To gather this information, any records of significant events on the flight should be obtained from the airline.

-As direct contact is the main route of transmission for Ebola, only the passengers who were seated in direct proximity to the index passenger should be included i.e. only passengers who were one seat away from the index case (+/- 1 seat in all directions).
-If the index case occupied an aisle seat, the three passengers seated directly across the aisle from the index case should also be traced.
+As direct contact is the main route of transmission for Ebola virus, only the passengers who were seated in direct proximity to the index case should be included i.e. only passengers who were one seat away from the index case (+/- 1 seat in all directions).
+If the index case occupied an aisle seat, the passengers seated directly across the aisle from the index case should also be traced.

 Crew members who provided in-flight service in the section of the aircraft where the index case was seated should be included as well as other crew members who had direct contact with the patient.

 Inform cleaning staff of the suspected case prior to cleaning so that additional infection control precautions can be used.
 The cleaning staff that cleaned the section and seat where the index case was seated should be traced.